 This course will open for registration in January 2019.

-Please sign up for the waiting list below to be notified when updates are available.
-Syllabus coming soon.
+Please sign up below to download a course syllabus and join the waiting list to be notified when updates are available.

 2019 Price: $550/person